 Even if the car is worth a few hundred pounds, check the paperwork.
 It should have an MoT (unless explicitly stated) and the VIN number (usually found on a plaque at the bottom of the windscreen, under the bonnet or in the driver’s door jamb) should match the number on the V5.

 Always view a car in person before you buy

 Don’t pay a penny without seeing the car in the metal.
 Be dubious about any online link or website the vendor directs you to and use conventional, established payment methods you’re familiar with and comfortable with.
 You shouldn’t be required to pay a deposit before seeing the car, either.

 Is the price too good to be true?

 If a deal seems too good to be true, it may well be.
-Checking a used car’s value is easy, so the £40,000 SUV you see listed for £10,000 is more likely to be a ruse to lure the unwary than a genuine pricing error.
+Checking a used car’s value is easy, so the £40,000 SUV you see listed for £10,000 less than similar cars is more likely to be a ruse to lure the unwary than a genuine pricing error.

 If you have doubts, walk away

 If in doubt, walk away.
 There are hundreds of thousands of cars for sale in the UK, and your instincts about the owner are just as important as your feelings about the car.
 If something feels off – even if you can’t put your finger on it – politely decline to take the sale any further.

 Of course, the normal rules about buying a secondhand car also apply, so head over to our in-depth guide to buying a used car for more information.

 Engine management light: top 5 causes of amber engine warning light